-1826 1827 1828 This approach is common for tiered clients such as virtual machines that need to be grouped based on their association with a larger trusted entity, but that also need individual identities and trust relationships established based on those identities.
-1829 1830 KMIP can be used for sending both the client certificate and the tenant identifier to the server.
-But again this is no currently common practice.
-1831
+This approach can be used for tiered clients that need to be grouped based on their association with a larger trusted entity, but that also need individual identities and trust relationships established based on those identities.

+KMIP can be used for sending both the client certificate and the tenant identifier to the server.